A simple google search will yield vast research and positions on the differences between THC and CBD.

 This entry is to serve as a general and basic summary for the understanding of many.
 We encourage you to research in more detail the differences between the cannabinoids and how each can serve you on your journey.

-The cannabis plant contains hundreds of cannabinoids, which are compounds in the plant that affect and interact with the human endocannabinoid system.
+The cannabis plant contains hundreds of cannabinoids, which are compounds in the plant that affect the human endocannabinoid system.
 The two most popular ones are THC and CBD.
 These cannabinoids are highly saturated in cannabis and have been studied the most regarding how they affect the body.

-CBD, which has become increasingly more popular after hemp was removed from the Schedule I Narcotics List in 2018, contributes significantly to a felt sense of relaxation.
+CBD, which has become increasingly more popular after hemp was removed from the Schedule I narcotics list, contributes significantly to a felt sense of relaxation.
 It helps with sleep, anxiety and mood disorders, nausea, headaches, and a plethora of other physical ailments.

 THC, known as the “one that gets you high,” also plays a significant role in managing pain and inflammation, contributing to creative thinking and expression, elevates feelings of elation and joy, among many other healing and balancing benefits.

 For the sake of simplicity and clarity, when we use the term cannabis, we are referring to the plant in its entirety, including THC.
-And we will use the term CBD to refer to hemp-derived can
+And we will use the term CBD to refer to hemp-derived cannabidiol, the extract of cannabis that lacks THC.